 Salamanca building is set behind the existing Parliament House, now connected through an internal atrium, adjacent to a new public square.
 The relationship to the existing heritage building was important to reinforce as was the need to reflect the strong identity of Tasmania.
 The interiors mirror the beautiful Tasmanian landscape, utilise Tasmanian timbers, and showcase the talent of Tasmanian designers.

 Tasmanian timbers are used throughout the interior of the building including joinery in Tasmanian Oak, Stringybark and Blackwood, Furniture in Tasmanian Oak, Myrtle, Huon Pine, Blackwood and Sassafras, and wall panelling in Tasmanian Oak.

-FJMT is a multidisciplinary design studio that applies a sensitivity to place making, integrating meaning into their spaces while pushing the parameters of materials and detailing.
-Lina Sjögren, Head of Interiors at FJMT, says that FJMT use timber in various forms in almost every project they undertake.
+FJMT is a multidisciplinary design studio that applies sensitivity to placemaking, integrating meaning into their spaces while pushing the parameters of materials and detailing.
+Lina Sjögren, Head of Interiors at FJMT, says that FJMT uses timber in various forms in almost every project they undertake.

 Timber in the built environment aids psychological wellbeing